saidvandeklundert/notes/C/extend_python/README.md

 )
 ```

-After cloning the repo, all I have to do is the following:
+After cloning the repo, all I had to do is the following:

 ```
 pip install -e src/